Cleethorpes Coast Light Railway: Operations

-There is only one operational timetable for the 2022 season.
-The first train departs Lakeside Station at 10:30 and runs every thirty minutes between Lakeside and Kingsway Station.
+There are multiple operational timetables for the 2025 season.
+The first train departs Lakeside Station at 10:40 and runs every forty minutes between Lakeside and Kingsway Station, with last train times being 15:20, 16:00 and 16:40.
 Special timetables are put in place on special event days and busy periods throughout the season.

-Steam locomotives
+Steam Locomotives

+Locomotives which have worked on the railway but have since left are listed in Cleethorpes Coast Light Railway timeline.

+Diesel Locomotives

 Locomotives which have worked on the railway but have since left are listed in Cleethorpes Coast Light Railway timeline.